Dagon Files

 right handed

-Sometimes leaves a trace of a series of claw marks.
+Sometimes leaves a trace of a sickly sweetness.

 grid [R]

-It has been described as a locked fuse box.
+It has been described as a place of offerings.

 Indoors